ConservationInternational/trends.earth/docs/source/documentation/settings.rst

 From the advanced settings, you can change settings including:

+- set the base data directory,
 - enabling/disabling debug mode,
-- enabling or disabling the automatic download of the remotely-generated datasets,
+- enabling/disabling the automatic download of the remotely-generated datasets,
-- enabling or disabling the periodic polling of the remote processing server,
+- enabling/disabling the periodic polling of the remote processing server,
 - setting the polling frequency,
-- and loading pre-compiled binaries to speed up calculations in Trends.Earth.
+- and loading pe-compiled binaries to speed up calculations in Trends.Earth.

 Debug mode